Rules

 1. Factory Division is described as completely original in the factory configuration and includes any SKU from the following list, as long it is unmodified in any way and 12 lbs. or under.

 a.
-Acceptable SKUs: Barrett, Bergara, Berretta, Browning, Christensen Arms, Colt, CVA, CZ, Daniel Defense, Fierce, FN, Henry, Howa, Kimber, Marlin, Mauser, Mossberg, Nosler, Remington, Ruger, Sako, Savage, Seekins, Sig Sauer, Smith & Wesson, Springfield, Stag Arms, Steyr, Thompson, Tikka, Victrix, Weatherby, Winchester.
+Acceptable SKUs: Barrett, Bergara, Berretta, Browning, Christensen Arms, Colt, CVA, CZ, Daniel Defense, Fierce, FN, Henry, Howa, Kimber, Marlin, Mauser, Mossberg, Remington, Ruger, Sako, Savage, Seekins, Sig Sauer, Smith & Wesson, Springfield, Stag Arms, Steyr, Thompson, Tikka, Victrix, Weatherby, Winchester.

 b.
 Standard Components: